-Due to the above rationale, the Security Problem Definition (refer to section 4) and the Security Objectives (refer to section 5) are strict conformant to the PP [12].
+Due to the rationale provided above the Security Problem Definition (refer to chapter 4) and the Security Objectives (refer to chapter 5) are strict conformant to the PP [11].

-The Security Target augments the required assurance package EAL4+ augmented with AVA_VAN.5 and ALC_DVS.2 of the PP [12] to EAL6+ augmented with ALC_FLR.1.
-All assurance components required for the PP [12] are also contained or a hierarchically higher assurance component used in this ST.
+The Security Target Lite augments the required assurance package EAL4+ augmented with AVA_VAN.5 and ALC_DVS.2 of the PP [11] to EAL6+ augmented with ALC_FLR.1.
+Thus the Security Target Lite contains all assurance requirements, respectively hierarchically higher assurance requirements, of the PP [11].

-All security functional requirements defined in the PP [12] are included and completely defined in this ST. The augmented security functional requirements are listed in Table 20.
+All security functional requirements defined in the PP [11] are included and completely defined in this ST. The augmented security functional requirements are listed in Table 19.

-The following security functional requirements are included and completely defined in the Extended Component Definition of this ST, section 6.
+The following security functional requirements are defined in the Extended Component Definition of the Security Target Lite (refer to section 6).

-• FPT_TST.2 "Subset TOE security testing" (Requirement from [12])
+• FPT_TST.2 "Subset TOE security testing" (Requirement from [11])

-All assignments and selections of the security functional requirements are either done in the PP [12] or in this Security Target (please refer to section 7.1).
+All assignments and selections of the security functional requirements are either done in the PP [11] or in this Security Target Lite (please refer to section 7.1).